WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Bring in User Info

-We now have complete static code that's styled and living in small components, with `props` passed down from `IdeaPage` to `IdeaView`.
-We need to connect the info from our API to the state.
+We now have complete static code that's styled and living in small components, with props passed down from `IdeaPage` to `IdeaView`.
+Next, we need to connect the info from our API to the state.

-Because we're using React Router to create a route that matches `/user/:userId`, we can take advantage of `props` passed down from the library in the form of `props.match.params.userId`.
-Let's tell React to call our API if the `props` are passed down correctly.
+Because we're using React Router to create a route that matches `/user/:userId`, we can take advantage of props passed down from the library in the form of `props.match.params.userId`.
+Let's tell React to call our API if the props are passed down correctly.

 ```js